-The school's On-line Safety policy, available on School360 and in the staffroom explains how we try to keep pupils safe in school and protect and educate pupils in the safe use of technology.
+The school's e-safety policy, available electronically (School360/shared with me/safeguarding 2021-2022), explains how we try to keep pupils safe in school and protect and educate pupils in the safe use of technology.
 Cyberbullying and sexting by pupils will be treated as seriously as any other type of bullying and will be managed through our anti-bullying procedures.
 Serious incidents may be managed in line with our child protection procedures.